-Only 30% of artists represented by commercial galleries are women.
+Work by female artists makes up only 3–5% of major permanent collections in the US and Europe.
 Yet, with Candida Höfer (b.
 1944) as recipient of the 2018 Sony World Photography Awards Outstanding Contribution to Photography prize, and the National Museum of Women in the Arts’ current #5WomenArtists campaign, essential steps are being taken to redress the balance in the art world.
 In a similar way, this year’s edition of Photo London at Somerset House foregrounds a strong female presence, as leading galleries showcase an array of series exploring individual landscapes, with many uncovering what it means to be a woman in today’s world.

 For example, Huxley-Parlour Gallery, London, offer an all-female line up, featuring Jocelyn Lee, Valérie Belin and Cig Harvey, who is featured in Aesthetica issues 48, 65 and 80.
 Harvey (b.
 1973) takes inspiration from past and personal experiences, capturing moments of uncertainty whilst celebrating universal feelings of love, hope and fear.
 In a similar way, Julie Blackmon (b.
 1966) (Aesthetica Issue 54), of The Photographers’ Gallery, London, combines fantasy and reality to capture the intricacies of everyday domestic experience.
 Using colour, gesture and space to seduce the imagination, both collections are visually arresting and conceptually challenging.